 Despite his complaints, Seinfeld is still one of the most popular comedians right now.

 Forbes ranked Seinfeld as the No. 2 highest paid comedian of 2019.
 Kevin Hart, who was recently injured in a near-fatal car wreck, was No. 1, while Christian, Jim Gaffigan came in at No. 3.

 Gaffigan maintains fairly clean routines with jokes about his family and, of course, food.

 Seinfield and Schumer even praised Gaffigan’s success on his recent Amazon special, QUALITY TIME.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!